 The Institute for Financial Literacy named Get Rich with Dividends the Book of the Year in 2016.
 So it’s no surprise that it’s one of the best investment books out there.
 The book is published in more than three languages.
-The book focuses on setting up a portfolio of great companies.
+It focuses on setting up a portfolio of great companies.
 They then pay you a growing stream of dividends.

 Written for both beginner and more experienced investors, this stock market book shows why a portfolio of dividend-growth stocks will outperform the market, provide more income each year and help you compound your wealth.

 Favorite Chapter: Chapter 8 covers the 10-11-12 system.
 It’s used to generate increasing amounts of income each year.
 It’s one of the top wealth building techniques available in the stock market.

 Market Wizards is a collection of stock market trading insight – but not any ordinary trading insight.
 The author, Jack D. Schwager, interviewed some of the world’s top traders such as Paul Tudor Jones and Marty Schwartz.

 You’ll find useful information on trading stocks, futures and currencies.
 There’s also a psychology section that’s useful for making better investment decisions.
-The wisdom you’ll find in this book is well worth the reading time.
+The wisdom you’ll find in this investing book is well worth the reading time.